eyzyly/evidence_poc/pages/index.md

 title: Storming the Market - How Hurricane Patterns Supercharged Our HD Trading Strategy
 ---

-## Story so far?
+## TL;DR
-- Visualize stock price trends for last 10 years
+- We looked at price trends for Home Improvement stocks (Home Depot, Lowes) during Hurricane Season (June 1 - Nov 30) for the last 10 years
-- Evaluate simple trading strategy where you would buy asset for June 1st and sell Nov 30
+- A naive buy and sell strategy for HD outperformed SPY in the last 10 hurricane seasons
-- Learned that HD outperformed SPY between June 1st and Nov 30
+- Leveraging hurricane data and adjusting the buy time based on a 3 year rolling average of category 0 hurricanes outperforms this baseline

-- Goal: Can we do better than this by leveraging hurricane data?
+## Story So Far
 - Constraint: HD stock only, sell only on Nov 30
 - Parameter: What day should I buy?
 - Brought in hurricane characteristics which include year, region, severity, start and end period  (333 rows)